Last updated on: 2023-03-14 02:16:22.

 Release notes

-These release notes provide product information about the F5 VNF Manager support for version 2.0.2.
-This release contains mostly fixes for known issues, and only a few new/changed functionalities.
+These release notes provide product information and system requirements for the F5® Virtual Network Functions Manager (VNFM) support for version 4.0.0.
+This release contains fixes for known issues and new/changed functionality.

 Platform support requirements